Monday

 2. Individual Lawsuit: You could file an individual lawsuit against Ticketmaster, but this approach can be costly and time-consuming.

 3. Mass Arbitration: This strategy combines elements of individual representation with the collective power of group action.
-It is the strategy of choice for most successful law firms who have fought on behalf of their clients against the largest companies in the world and won.
+It is the strategy of choice for some law firms who have fought on behalf of their clients against the largest companies in the world and won.

 Ticketmaster Data Breach Lawsuit Sign Up

-If you received a letter or email notification from Ticketmaster about the data breach/hack in 2024, you can join the mass arbitration lawsuit by filling out this form.
+If you received a letter or email notification from Ticketmaster about the data breach/hack in 2024, you can join the lawsuit by filling out this form.
+(Update (01/13/2025: this link is no longer active as the case is now closed for sign-ups)

 The link above goes to the secure sign-up form for the Ticketmaster data breach case on Mason LLP’s website.
 Mason LLP is experienced in mass arbitration for data breach cases in the U.S. and is actively involved in the Ticketmaster breach.
 They have recovered over $1 billion for their clients in the past 30 years.